drmohundro/SWXMLHash/README.md

 To install manually, you'll need to clone the SWXMLHash repository.
 You can do this in a separate directory or you can make use of git submodules - in this case, git submodules are recommended so that your repository has details about which commit of SWXMLHash you're using.
 Once this is done, you can just drop the `SWXMLHash.swift` file into your project.

+> NOTE: if you're targeting iOS 7, you'll have to install manually because embedded frameworks require a minimum deployment target of iOS 8 or OSX Mavericks.

 ## Getting Started

 If you're just getting started with SWXMLHash, I'd recommend cloning the repository down and opening the workspace.
 I've included a Swift playground in the workspace which makes it *very* easy to experiment with the API and the calls.